johnae/spook/README.md

 ## Spook

-Spook started out as a light weight replacement for [guard](https://github.com/guard/guard) but has become much more than that since the 0.7.0 version.
-It is mostly written in [moonscript](https://github.com/leafo/moonscript), a language that compiles to [Lua](http://www.lua.org) - with a sprinkle of C. It's built as a single binary with all dependencies built-in.
+Spook started out as a light weight replacement for [guard](https://github.com/guard/guard) but has become more than that over time.
+It is mostly written in [MoonScript](https://github.com/leafo/moonscript), a language that compiles to [Lua](http://www.lua.org) - with a sprinkle of C. It's built as a single binary.
 The ridiculously fast [LuaJIT VM](http://luajit.org/) is embedded and compiled with Lua 5.2 compatibility.
-Extensions are easily written in [moonscript](https://github.com/leafo/moonscript), which is also part of the binary.
+Extensions are easily written in [MoonScript](https://github.com/leafo/moonscript), which is also part of the binary.

-While spook may seem to be geared towards running tests in a feedback loop - especially when reading this readme - there are many other potential uses.
-For some inspiration, check out my i3bar implementation (for the i3 window manager) which is also using a Spookfile but in most other ways is doing something very different: [moonbar](https://github.com/johnae/moonbar).
+While spook may seem to be geared towards running tests in a feedback loop, there are many other potential uses.
+For some inspiration, check out my i3bar implementation [moonbar](https://github.com/johnae/moonbar) for the [i3 window manager](https://i3wm.org/) which is also using a Spookfile but in most other ways is doing something very different.
 Otherwise the Spookfile in this repo and the examples in the readme should point you in the right direction if you're just looking for a lightweight test runner.

 Spook was also somewhat inspired by the [entrproject](http://entrproject.org/) and it's simplicity (eg. the lightweight "feel" of entr).
 However the goal of spook was always broader and more general.
-Still, entr is a very nice utility which is why spook has (since version 0.8.1) gained the basic functionality entr provides - namely: read a list of files on stdin and run a command when any of them change.
+Still, entr is a very nice tool which is why spook has (since version 0.8.1) gained the basic functionality entr provides - namely: read a list of files on stdin and run a command when any of them changes.
 I consider this to be more of a bonus feature for one off tasks more than anything else.
 See further down for some examples.

 You can download releases from [spook/releases](https://github.com/johnae/spook/releases).
 Currently only available for Linux x86_64.
 Compiling it is quite simple though and the only artifact is the binary itself which you can place wherever you like (somewhere in your PATH probably).

-Buiding spook requires the usual tools (eg. make and gcc/clang), so you may need to install some things before building it.
+Building spook requires the usual tools (eg. make and gcc/clang), so you may need to install some things before building it.
 Otherwise it should be as straightforward as:

 ```sh
 make